PLSE-Lab/mysql-query-construction-analysis/README.md

 Running the Analysis
 --------------------

 Details will be posted soon.
+For examples of how to run the analysis you can also see the [walk-through video][video] which actually shows some of the commands that you can use.